-Recent Accounting Pronouncements (Not Yet Adopted)-In August 2020, the FASB issued ASU 2020-06, Debt - Accounting for Convertible Instruments, to reduce the complexity associated with applying US generally accepted accounting principles (GAAP) to certain financial instruments with characteristics of liabilities and equity.
+Recently Adopted Accounting Pronouncements-In August 2020, the Financial Accounting Standards Board issued ASU 2020-06, Debt - Accounting for Convertible Instruments, to reduce the complexity associated with applying GAAP to certain financial instruments with characteristics of liabilities and equity.
 For convertible instruments, the number of accounting models for convertible debt instruments is reduced, which results in fewer embedded conversion features being separately recognized from the host contract as compared with current GAAP.
 Only convertible instruments that meet the definition of a derivative or are issued with substantial premiums will continue to be subject to the separation models.
-ASU 2020-06 will be effective for fiscal years beginning after December 15, 2021.
+ASU 2020-06 is effective for fiscal years beginning after December 15, 2021.
 A modified retrospective and a fully retrospective transition method are both permitted.
-The Company anticipates transitioning using the modified retrospective method and anticipates the impact of adopting ASU 2020-06 to result in a January 1, 2022 opening balance sheet adjustment increasing debt by approximately \$222 million and issuance costs classified to debt by approximately \$6 million, decreasing the deferred tax liability by approximately \$1 million, as well as an increase to retained earnings of approximately \$79 million, with an offsetting reduction to additional paid-in-capital of approximately \$294 million, net of tax.
-Effective January 1, 2022, the Company expects convertible debt interest expense will be comprised of contractual interest expense calculated from the face value of the convertible notes and annual amortization of debt issuance costs of approximately \$3.3 million.
+The Company transitioned using the modified retrospective method.
+The impact of adopting ASU 2020-06 resulted on January 1, 2022 resulted in an opening balance sheet adjustment increasing debt by approximately \$221.9 million and issuance costs classified to debt by approximately \$6.1 million, decreasing the deferred tax liability by \$1.4 million, as well as an increase to retained earnings of approximately \$50.2 million, with an offsetting reduction to additional paid-in-capital of \$264.6 million, net of tax.